-Mistletoe State Park Trails is a 2.3 mile lightly trafficked loop trail located near Appling, GA that features a lake.
+Mistletoe State Park Trails is a 2.3 mile lightly trafficked loop trail located near Appling, Georgia that features a lake.
 The trail is good for all skill levels and primarily used for hiking, walking, and mountain biking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash